cantstopcoding/vegan_recipes_sinatra_app/notes.md

 Use shotgun and pry (or raise/inspect) all the time!

- 9. Start with your UsersController
+[x] 9.
+Start with your UsersController
+-Mount new controller config.ru with `use UsersController`

 Add your get login/signup/logout routes
 Add your post login/sign up routes

 10. Enable sessions in ApplicationController

 Enable sessions
 Create session secret

 11. Create your views

 display login form
 display signup form
 user show page

 12. Create your ApplicationController helper methods

 #logged_in?
 #current_user

 13. Build out controller routes for other models (add a controller for each model)